durr1602/gyoza/config/README.md

 ### Codon mode

 Please specify the codon mode in the config, meaning the type of degenerate codons you introduced at each position in the specified loci.
-Currently supported are: "NNN" (default value) or "NNK".
+Currently supported are: "NNN" (default value) or "NNK" for single mutants, "NNN x NNN" or "NNK x NNK" for double mutants (including the corresponding single mutants).
 This is only used to generate the expected sequences for non-barcoded designs.

 ### Barcoded design